shikharmittal04/echo21/docs/detexp.rst

 -  Give your choice of parameters
 -  Run the solver

 Thus, you first set up your cosmological and astrophysical parameters.
 These have to be supplied as a dictionary.
 Then specify your star formation rate density (SFRD) model, again as a dictionary.
 Once this is done, we can move on to creating a :class:`pipeline` object.
-Finally, the function :func:`glob_sig` in the :class:`pipeline` object runs the code and produces the outputs.
+Finally, the function :py:func:`glob_sig` in the :class:`pipeline` object runs the code and produces the outputs.
 The following script (say ``my_echo_script.py``) helps you get started.

 .. code:: python